igbit/micro-displays/README.md

 ![ISP 240x240](./main240x240-2.png)

 ## IPS 240x240
-***Note: A question came up in HN about being able to control multiple tiny displays.
+***Important Note: A question came up in HN about being able to control multiple tiny displays.
 I'm pasting my reply here as well as this may influence the type of display you want to buy for similar projects.
 You should be able to control multiple SPI devices at the same time but that requires the CSX/CS ("Chip Select") pin to be present.
 The 240x240 displays I bought don't seem to have this feature (though someone found a non-trivial hack to enable them: https://www.instructables.com/Adding-CS-Pin-to-13-LCD/)***
 ### Dependencies

 Requires a couple of python libs: